Doree (TV series)

 Doree is an Indian Hindi-language drama television series that aired from 6 November 2023 on Colors TV and streams digitally on JioHotstar.
 The first season starred Mahi Bhanushali, Amar Upadhyay and Sudha Chandran and ended on 26 June 2024.
-The second season premiered on 21 January 2025, with Priyanshi Yadav as Doree alongside Ishaan Dhawan, Upadhyay and Sreejita De and ended on 20 June 2025.
+The second season premiered on 21 January 2025, with Priyanshi Yadav as Doree alongside Ishhan Dhawan, Upadhyay and Sreejita De and ended on 20 June 2025.
 The series aims to promote awareness on the issue of girl child abandonment.